 Taping the edge kept everything solidly together while I wrapped the whole thing in a couple layers of shrink wrap.
 I'm not sure it is necessary but I'm hoping it will help keep a move even pressure on the mast core.
 As I wrapped it it did get rounder and smoother so I guess it worked.
 I taped the mast core on the floor along one of the floorboards to prevent cats from knocking the assembly out of line.

 I tightened the plastic wrap too tight and the 2 fiberglass half tube sections did not stay aligned.
 When I unwrapped the tube the 2 sections had hardened in the wrong position.
 It made an uneven oval rather than a round profile.
 The good news is that is was very solid and rigid.
 Holding it by the middle, the 16 foot tube only bent about 4 inches.
 So GOOD NEWS/BAD NEWS.

 I had to decide if I could fix it.
-I think it is possible to use this eventually ending up with a strong mast but not even.
+I think it is possible to use this eventually ending up with a strong mast but not an even one.

 My first impulse is to salvage what I had.
 After a while I realized that I would apologize to everyone and myself if I was not happy with the mast.
 So I started again making half tubes.
 I have re cast 2 pieces.
 This time though I have made it more substantial.
 Since the not so good tube is actually quite substantial and strong I have realized that the inner core IS structural and will add to the strength more than I expected.

 I will keep the not so good tube and maybe use it to make an experimental sprit, or one of the spars for a balanced lug.
 I could live with a bumpy one of those IF I had a good mast.
 "Vanity thy name is Woman!"

 I have now recast my fiberglass half sections, not so much work because I changed the procedure.